Choosing the perfect glaze color for white cabinets can transform your kitchen from ordinary to extraordinary.

 Below are the steps to take when glazing white cabinets:

-1. Remove cabinet doors and related hardware such as knobs and hinges.
+- Remove cabinet doors and related hardware, such as knobs and hinges.
 Place all hardware in a container for safekeeping.

-2. Now, you will want to wipe down the doors and frames with a damp cloth and a mild soap solution.
-Make sure to avoid any soap residue as it may cause the glaze to not adhere properly.
+- Now, you will want to wipe down the doors and frames with a damp cloth and a mild soap solution.
+Avoid any soap residue, as it may cause the glaze to not adhere properly.
 Let the cabinet doors dry.

 What’s the Difference Between Stain and Glaze?

-While you may think that glazes are simply stains applied overtop of a painted wood surface, they actually have a different purpose and application.
+While you may think that glazes are simply stains applied over a painted wood surface, they have a different purpose and application.

 Glaze has been shown to improve the look of your kitchen cabinets by eliminating unsightly wood spots and cracks.
 This is made possible through the antique finish illusion that blends with the flaws.

 It also helps bring out the beauty of natural wood and allows for a distinct, more striking finish.
-A glaze is basically a stain with less binder
+A glaze is a stain with less binder.

-Because there's less binder, glaze is much lighter and easier to apply.
-Glaze also adds flexibility, making it easy to remove for refinishing or for touch ups.
+Because there’s less binder, the glaze is much lighter and easier to apply.
+Glaze also adds flexibility, making it easy to remove for refinishing or touch-ups.

 In Closing

-If you are planning to replace your current cabinet doors, try experimenting with different glazes before making a final decision.
+If you’re planning to replace your current cabinet doors, try experimenting with different glazes before making a final decision.

 You might also like: